Simple Linear Regression

 \[ \hat{y_i} = 45.021+2.975x_i \]

-As defined earlier, the intercept is the predicted value of Y when X = 0, therefore, it is the predicted vote percentage for the incumbent party when growth in income equals 0.
+The intercept is the predicted value of \(y_i\) when \(x_i = 0\), therefore, it is the predicted vote percentage for the incumbent party when growth in income equals 0%.

-The slope is the predicted change in Y for each one unit increase in X. That is, for each one percentage point increase in growth (e.g., going from 1% to 2%, or 2% to 3%), we expect the percent of vote share garnered by the incumbent party, vote, to increase by 2.975 points.
+The slope is the predicted change in the \(y_i\) scores for each one unit increase in the \(x_i\) scores.
+That is, for each one percentage point increase in growth (e.g., going from 1% to 2%, or 2% to 3%), we expect the percent of vote share garnered by the incumbent party, vote, to increase by 2.975 percentage points.

 Obtain the predicted values and residuals for each case

 We can obtain the predicted values and residuals using the augment() function from the broom package.
-In the code snippet, bp_mod1 (the object holding our model results) is piped into the augment() function — this function augments the data frame (bp) with additional information from the linear model — including the predicted values (.fitted) and the residuals (.resid).
-As you’ll learn later in the course, the augment() function adds more information than just the predicted values and residuals — it also add numerous statistics for assessing the assumptions of the linear regression model.
+In the code chunk below, bp_mod1 (the object holding our model results) is piped into the augment() function — this function augments the data frame with additional information from the linear model — including the predicted values (.fitted) and the residuals (.resid).
+As you’ll learn later in the course, the augment() function adds more information than just these values — it also adds numerous statistics for assessing the assumptions of the linear regression model.
 Since we won’t be concerned about these until later in the course, the select() function from dplyr is used to select only the columns that we need for now.

 bp_mod1 |>